 Mnemosyne and Zeus

-A year passed, and the seasons came around.
-Mnemosyne delivered nine daughters on nine consecutive days in a sacred place on Olympus.
-Her daughters, nine Muses, were all of one mind, with hearts set upon song and their spirit free from care.
-No festival on Mount Olympus was complete without the Muses.
-They were seated near the throne of their father and entertained the guests by singing out the greatness of Zeus and the marvelous feats of the Greek heroes and the creation of the heavens, the earth, and all its creatures.
+A year passed, and the seasons came and went.
+Then Mnemosyne delivered nine daughters on nine consecutive days in a sacred place on Olympus.
+Her daughters, the nine Muses, were all of one mind, with hearts set upon song and their spirit free from care.
+After that no festival on Mount Olympus was complete without the Muses.
+Seated near the throne of their father, they entertained the guests by singing out the greatness of Zeus and the marvelous feats of the Greek heroes and the creation of the heavens, the earth, and all its creatures.

 The Rivers Mnemosyne and Lethe